 Those are just some of the benefits that spread outside of specific projects or riparian zones.

-We’ve done issues on urban ecology, urban forestry, and urban waterfronts, and one thing experts have shared is that often times, people and initiatives with the best of intentions often fail because the community is not engaged early on, the history and culture of that community is not well-studied and factored in…and there may be resistance.
-Communities may associate “greening” with safety issues, trash, or gentrification.
+We’ve done issues on urban ecology, urban forestry, and urban waterfronts, and experts consistently say that people and initiatives with the best of intentions often fail because the community is not engaged early on and the history and culture of that community is not well-studied and factored in.
+Communities may associate “greening” with safety issues, trash, or gentrification, and there may be resistance.
 What strategies do you recommend to planners who are trying to re-integrate ecology back into our cities in a way that is most likely to be embraced and stewarded by all types of communities?